-Grant recipients must use the grant monies for legal fees, travel and preapproved general disbursements like expert witness fees and honoraria to Elder witnesses.
+Grant recipients must use the grant monies for legal fees, travel, and research.
+General disbursements like expert witness fees and honoraria to Elder witnesses must be preapproved.

-Use the government’s fee schedule and Government of Alberta travel and accommodation allowances (PDF, 145 KB) to determine travel and honoraria repayment.
-Counsel can be hired for a higher rate than the fee schedule.
+Use the provincial government’s fee schedule and Government of Alberta travel and accommodation allowances (PDF, 145 KB) to determine travel and honoraria repayment.
+Legal counsel can be hired for a higher rate than the fee schedule.

 Depending on funding availability and the merits of the application, an applicant may ask for more financial support if the litigation costs more or takes longer than originally planned.
 This would require a second application detailing the reasons and budget for additional money.
 The Litigation Fund Review Committee will only consider this option for special circumstances.